jpook/vaadin_master_detail/simple/README.md

 simple
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Simple Vaadin application for generic master detail management with CDI

 Workflow
 ========
+Following text is standard Vaadin app workflow.
+Didn't check up to now...

 To compile the entire project, run "mvn install".
 To run the application, run "mvn jetty:run" and open http://localhost:8080/ .